nowaythisworks/Infinite-Art-Gallery/README.md

 ## TODO
 - Proper Crediting - right now, the server will etch the artist's name onto the image file.
 This is both hard to read and computationally intensive (and possibly a licensing violation in some cases?), so maybe a plaque with the author and title could be better.
 Unfortunately, Reddit's API is prone to many (many) issues and we can't just direct-link the image without the middleman server.
-- More World Details - like a random potted plant or maybe a sculpture or vase here and there, to fill in the void.
 - VR Support.
 Some nice people online told me this would work really well in VR.
 Lucky I have a rift lying around to test the idea with!
 - Walls.
 Add some excitement to walking!
+Place art in frames on walls, above plaques with information about them.
 - Server rewrite.
 Currently it's very slow and running on a machine less powerful than a raspberry pi, haha.
 - 3D Art: Sculptures section!
 Single-colored 3d models in their own exhibits.
 - Art Submissions.
 Maybe people could manually submit their own art?